xusx1024/MusicApp-KMP/README.md

 The app uses different media players on different platforms:

 For iOS, AVKit is used
-For Android, Media Player is used
+For Android, Media Player is used // ExoPlayer也许更好
 For Desktop, VLC media player is used
 For the Web, an HTML media player is used.